Linus-Civil/ti-CNN/README.md

 	- 5000 training images  &rarr; 91.88%
 	- 10000  training images  &rarr; 91.98%
 	- 60000  training images  &rarr; 86.60%
-- I am not a major in artificial intelligence, and only show what I just learned.
+- Not major in artificial intelligence, and only try what I just learned.
 The prediction accuracy on the test set is not bad, but there may be BUG in the code, for reference only.